nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `clearall`

-### Help
+### Opening the help window
-Views the help window which displays the list of commands.
+Opens the help window which displays the list of commands.

 Format: `help`